hanlywijaya/the-real-express-setup/README.md

 - A brain

 Steps:
+- Copy/install all your previous apps to make sure everything works properly
 - Open Terminal
 - Run the script (e.g. /Users/hanlyw/Downloads/the-real-express-setup.sh)
 - Press Y when it asks you to accept the risk (this is up to you boss)